buzzin0609/supersand/README.md

 ##Legend of the Supersand Saiyan HTML5 game [IN PROGRESS]

-Just a little personal project to get familier with ReactJS and have some fun with HTML5 Canvas See the current working state of the game [here](https://supersand.herokuapp.com)
+Just a little personal project to get familier with ReactJS and have some fun with HTML5 Canvas.
+See the current working state of the game [here](https://supersand.herokuapp.com)

 ##How to run